 Worth your weight in gold and you are part of our team in every shape and form and when this time passes we will celebrate together.

-Add in a structure to your day
+Add in structure to your day

 - Use a meeting booking system such as Acuityscheduling (affiliate link) to set times when clients can book time in your diary.
-Allocate these times when you are not at your most productive and would welcome the distraction of a call with clients.
-Ensure that you use the ‘padding’ option so that for every meeting a client books via the automatic booking system you choose you have 5 – 10 mins between calls to write your notes, do any quick next steps, and get yourself in a position where you are mentally ready for the next call.
+Allocate times when you are not at your most productive and would welcome the distraction of a call with clients.
+Ensure that you use the ‘padding’ option so that for every meeting a client books via the automatic booking system you have 5 - 10 mins between calls to write your notes, do any quick next steps, and get yourself in a position where you are mentally ready for the next call.

 - Decide on the times when you will STOP working in the morning and the afternoon.
-When you are working from home it becomes all too easy to get welded into your desk chair and not get up for hours and hours.
+When you are working from home it becomes all too easy to get welded into your desk chair and not get up for hours.
 Your brain needs time to recharge to be at its best.

 How to deal with clients all being desperate for your time

 Our members are telling us that unlike in January where most clients leave them alone to get the tax returns done in peace, that they are spending all their time on the phone or in a video call to scared, anxious and sometimes highly distressed clients.
-And as a result, they don’t feel able to keep the phone calls short.
-In this scenario you need to lead your clients, rather than be led by them or you will spend all your time on the phone to them.
+And as a result, they don’t feel able to keep the constant client phone calls short.
+In this scenario you need to lead your clients, rather than be led by them.
+Otherwise you will spend all your time on the phone to them.
 Our blog post “5 ways small accountancy firm owners survive and thrive the tsunami of work brought by COVID-19” talked about triaging your clients.
 This is an essential exercise if you are going to be able to cope with the sheer volume of clients needing your time.

-You need to lead your clients, rather than be led by them
+You need to lead your clients, rather than be led by them.

 1. Call all your clients